riosengineer/Bicepify/bicep-examples/imports-exports/README.md

 The import and export feature in Bicep allows you to resuse commonly used variables.
 Exports allows you to define variables to be exported for use elsewhere in other templates.
 Imports let you pull in variables pre-defined elsewhere, so you don’t have to duplicate code.

+Instead of repeatedly typing your variable value in every new Bicep file for example, `var budgetAlertEmail = 'dan@rios.engineer'` you can store this value centrally and import it into your template instead.

+This can be used for many use cases beyond the examples here (subscription Ids, service principal ids, app registrations, private DNS zone FQDNs, etc.).

 ## 📃 Benefits of User Defined Types

 ✅ Centraliation: Allows you to define commonly repeated variables and user defined types in one file that many Bicep templates can reuse.